 In 2018 Canon joined the mirrorless market with the Canon EOS R and the announcement of the superior RF mount.

 Canon have subsequently released the Canon EOS RP and devoted 2019 to the development of the RF mount, announcing six lenses this year to add to the five lenses from the RF mount launch.

 The general consensus is that mirrorless will eventually replace DSLRs.

 While Canon have stated they will continue to develop the EF lineup and DLSR cameras, the future is inevitably with the RF mount, as it was with the EF mount when it replaced the FD mount for Canons SLR cameras.

 So the fact that Canon may be releasing a mid pro DSLR with the EF mount, shows Canon are still invested in the EF mount and DSLR market and recognise the need to accommodate users who are not ready to move to mirrorless.

-If you are already invested in the EF mount, the Canon EOS 90D would a great addition to your camera gear.
+If you are already invested in the EF mount, the Canon EOS 90D specs would make this camera a great addition to your camera gear.

 If you are not invested in any camera system, have either no EF glass or not a huge investment with maybe one or two lenses, then I would strongly advise caution here.

 The Canon EOS 90D will likely be the last mid pro DSLR.
 And I would hesitate to invest in a mount, that while more than capable of producing stellar work and will continue to do so for years to come, will eventually be deemed obsolete.